A riveting murder mystery about a morally compromised woman’s resolve to protect her musical discovery.

 “Music embodies feeling without forcing it to contend and combine with thought, as it is forced in most arts and especially in the art of words.”

-Judith sat on the floor of her music room.
-The light from the window scattered dapples of light over the hardwood floor, bleeding on the thick rug under the piano.
-Scattered around her were sheets of typewritten pages, music scores, and in an archival see-through plastic sleeve, the worn and carefully guarded fragment of the first 34 measures of The Hungarian Rhapsody No.8.
-Her secret treasure, brought from Europe, hidden among other editions of Liszt music.
+Judith sat at the piano in her music room, her curly hair ruffling around her face.
+The sun streaming in the window scattered dapples of light over the hardwood floor, bleeding on the thick rug under the piano.
+Scattered around her on the floor were sheets of typewritten pages, music scores, and in an archival see-through plastic sleeve the worn and carefully guarded fragment of the first 34 measures of The Rhapsody No.8 by Franz Liszt, the great Hungarian composer.
+It was her secret treasure, brought from Europe, hidden among her music.
 She picked up the manuscript, looking at the handwritten music from so long ago.
-The first strong chords were rich with color and texture.
-It gave her the greatest of joy to play the F sharp minor scale feeling the melancholy announcement before the beauty of the change of key.
-The change from minor to major left the soul lifted and energized.
-There were fragments of the rest of the piece in the Library Of Congress, Franz Liszt Collection in Washington D.C. but no one knew she possessed the first measures.
-And, no one must know until she could document her find and make it presentable to the experts.
-It must never again, come into the his hands.
+The first strong notes cascaded up the octaves and culminated with ten repeated C sharps, all in a row.
+The sound of the music in her head was rich with color and texture.
+It gave her the greatest of joy to play the F Sharp minor section with it’s melancholy announcement before the beauty of the change of key.
+The change from minor to major left her soul lifted and energized.
+Judith knew there were fragments of the rest of the piece in the Library Of Congress, Franz Liszt Collection in Washington D.C. but no one knew she possessed the first page.
+And, no one must know until she could verify her find.
+It must never again, come into his hands.

 “Mom?
 Are you snooping?”

-His mother mounted the stairs slowly and carefully.
+She mounted the stairs tentatively but determined to solve the mystery.
 Jon waited at the bottom.
-When his mother disappeared down the hall a foreboding feeling hit the pit of his stomach.
+When his mother disappeared down the hall, the strange feeling he felt earlier started a slow boil in the pit of his stomach making him feel sick.